jonschr/simple-query-shortcodes/README.md

 (The first one is commented out because for simple use cases it won't be needed).
 Usually I add all of the styles in the theme or plugin that's registering the layout to avoid loading unnecessary files.

+**Please note: correct usage would be to register the script elsewhere and to use it here, NOT to simply enqueue it directly**

 ```php
 //* Output THELAYOUTNAME before
 // add_action( 'before_loop_layout_THELAYOUTNAME', 'rb_THELAYOUTNAME_before' );